 Procedure

-All applications for qualified candidates will be accepted from the time period through the proper method as announced by the Section 4 Chair and/or appointed Awards Chair ahead of each Section IV Conference or Section IV special meeting in absence of a Section IV Conference.
+All applications for qualified candidates will be accepted from the time period and method announced by the Section 4 Chair and/or appointed Awards Chair ahead of each Section IV Conference or Section IV special meeting in absence of a Section IV Conference.
 Applications outside of this period and/or submitted the wrong way will not be accepted.

 The criteria for each award is listed under each application.
-The in addition to the specified criteria, additional relevant information will be considered for the qualification of candidate(s) for the award.
-In the event that there aren’t sectional representatives for each chapter in the section, recipients will be determined solely by the provided application.
+In addition to the specified criteria, additional relevant information will be considered for the qualification of candidate(s) for the award.
+In the event there are no Sectional Representatives for each chapter in the section, recipients will be determined solely by the provided application.

 Award Descriptions